riversedge/PrinterICCCalibration/README.md

 3) Print a chart and scan it back in.
 Then run tiff2icc in order to create a custom profile.

 Your mileage may vary!
 Mine seemed to turn out at least better than the printer defaults, but don't blame me if you end up with something weird.
 Nobody *recommends* using a built-in flatbed scanner for doing printer color calibration, but if you want to give it a try, this is at least an instructional path on how to do that.

+If you get a really weird profile (something that looks like an exploding star for instance) then it's probably a bad scan.
+You may have to try multiple times to get a good result.
+Some might never work, especially some textured papers where the scan might end up creating such significant issues to the block color that there's just no way to profile it.